PROUT, What It Stands For: 1st fundamental principle

 We cannot support the attitude of those who bitterly criticize capitalism at every step, thereby causing more harm than good.
 Such criticism allows capitalists to become alert and get chances to find out more scientific and mischievous ways of exploiting others.
 People may use sweet words, threats or create pressures or any other means for the destruction of capitalism but unless they have any constructive ideal before them they certainly won’t succeed.

-According to PROUT short-term as well as long-term measures should be adopted to control unhealthy accumulation.
-Through short-term measures a healthy climate is to be created wherein the minimum essentials and the social security for everyone would provided for.
+According to PROUT, short-term as well as long-term measures should be adopted to control unhealthy accumulation.
+Through short-term measures, a healthy climate is to be created wherein the minimum essentials and the social security for everyone would provided for.
 To bring about that situation the application of force is unavoidable.
 Those to whom the non-application of force is synonymous with non-violence are bound to meet with fiasco.
 Non-violence of this sort can never solve any problem of the world, Of course in order to create that situation certain rules and regulations will not be wholly unnecessary.
-The ceiling on bank balance, the valuation of moveable and immoveable properties, decentralization of economy through industrial and agricultural cooperatives, and external pressure of temporary nature can go a long way to curb the tendency of accumulation.
+The ceiling on bank balance, the valuation of moveable and immovable properties, decentralization of the economy through industrial and agricultural cooperatives, and external pressure of a temporary nature can go a long way to curb the tendency of accumulation.
 But simultaneously the internal urge has got to be aroused.
-Otherwise, as in communist countries, the act of accumulation out of fear, will continue along secret channels.
-The case of Russia is a glaring example: “Often it is reported that collective farm workers miss no opportunity to extend their household plots at the expense of collective farm land.
+Otherwise, as in communist countries, the act of accumulation out of fear will continue along secret channels.
+The case of Russia is a glaring example: “Often it is reported that collective farm workers miss no opportunity to extend their household plots at the expense of collective farmland.
 The authorities have often made checks and have returned any excess land to the collective farm., In 1939 more than 2 million hectares of such land were taken away from collective farm workers holding land in their individual capacity.
-The collective farm workers had made particularly wide use of the opportunities to expand their household plots provided by the second world war at the end of which 5,9 billion hectares of land were taken away from them and returned to collective farms (according to Indian economist B.C.
-Tandoon.1
+The collective farm workers had made particularly wide use of the opportunities to expand their household plots provided by the Second World War at the end of which 5,9 billion hectares of land were taken away from them and returned to collective farms (according to Indian economist B.C.
+Tandoon.)1

 Hence mental and spiritual practices should go hand in hand with the economic program.
 The society of living beings is ready to wait indefinitely for the reformation of their nature by means of mental and spiritual remedies because by that time their fangs will be broken and their exploitative faculty gone due to the exertion of circumstantial pressure.
 Their exploitative nature has got to be gradually removed.
 A policy of destroying them cannot be supported by any means.
 PROUT is against exploitative capitalism but not for the annihilation of capitalists.
 The people afflicted by the tendency toward gross accumulation at the cost of the welfare of others will have to be cured of their disease either by responding positively to humanitarian appeals or by adjusting properly to circumstantial pressure.
 It will be a great crime even to think of their destruction.